cometbft/cometbft/spec/consensus/signing.md

 Timestamp validation is subtle and there are currently no validations on the timestamp included in a received `Proposal` or `Vote`.
-As a general role, it is expected that validators report in this field their local clock time.
+As a general rule, it is expected that validators report in the Timestamp field their local clock time.
 Timestamps are expected to be strictly monotonic for a given validator, though this is not enforced.